Mikejo5000/vsts-docs-pr/docs/build-release/concepts/definitions/release/approvals/gates.md

      For more details, see [HTTP REST API task](../../../../tasks/utility/http-rest-api.md).
    * **Query Work items**: Ensure the number of matching work items returned from a query is within a threshold.
      For more details, see [Work item query task](../../../../tasks/utility/work-item-query.md).

+   You can [create your own gates](https://github.com/Microsoft/vsts-tasks/blob/master/docs/authoring/gates.md) with Marketplace extensions.

-1. Select and enter the required gate arguments, depending on the type of gate chosen.
+1. Select and enter the required gate arguments, depending on the type of gate you chose.

    ![Setting the arguments for a gate function](_img/query-workitems.png)

-1. Set the evaluation options that apply to all the gates added:
+1. Set the evaluation options that apply to all the gates you've added:

    * **Time between re-evaluation of gates**.
-The time interval between to successive evaluation of the gates.
-At each sampling interval, new requests are sent concurrently to each gate for fresh results.
-It is recommended that the sampling interval is greater than the longest typical response time of the configured gates, to allow time for all responses to be received for evaluation.
+The time interval between successive evaluations of the gates.
+At each sampling interval, new requests are sent concurrently to each gate and the new results are evaluated.
+It is recommended that the sampling interval is greater than the longest typical response time of the configured gates to allow time for all responses to be received for evaluation.

    * **Timeout after which gates fail**.
 The maximum evaluation period for all gates.
      The deployment will be rejected if the timeout is reached before all gates succeed during the same sampling interval.